amcginlay/venafi-demos/demos/06-machine-identity-management-via-aws-cloudformation/docs/03-tlspc-policy-automation/README.md

 ## Before you ask, "Yeah, but what about X?" ...

-In its current form these templates miss off LOTS of important **policy properties**, such as CSR parameters, Key Algorithms and Extended Key Usage.
+In its current form these templates miss off lots of **policy properties**, such as CSR parameters, Key Algorithms and Extended Key Usage.
-This is intentional ... for now.

-Time constraints were a factor, but there's also an important question we seek an answer for.
-In the true spirit of Infrastructure As Code, it's reasonable to suggest that your Security team could/should just encapsulate ALL policy properties as a single JSON document which you then provide as a template parameter.
-This approach is obviously much more flexible and could foster greater consistency between environments, but it also makes input validation harder and greatly increases the number ways in which Stack Creation could fail.

-We're open to suggestion, so **please tell us what you think?**
+This project is currently in its early stages but we have lots of "Future State" ideas that you can expect to see soon.
+If you have any of your own, please reach out so we can evaluate these too.

 ## Creating your second Policy Stack (60 days)